NoahBrunell/Simple-Rock-Paper-Scissors/README.md

 # Simple-Rock-Paper-Scissors

 This is a small and simple Rock Paper Scissors game meant to improve my javascript skills.
-It currently shows the computers choice (which is random) and the users choice but not the result.
+It currently shows the computers choice (which is random) and the users choice but not the result just yet.
 I might style it in the future when I get everything to work but for now it will stay bare-bones.